The winners and losers of Amazon’s warehouse union vote

 While the vote tally was a decisive victory for Amazon, it is not the end for workers who want to form unions, at Amazon or at other companies across the United States.
 There were some clear winners and losers Friday, but it was just one moment in a continuing history of workers facing off against better-funded companies for the right to form unions and improve their working conditions.

-Plus, the Retail, Warehouse and Department Store Union said it will challenge the fairness of the results, which could prompt a reexamination of the vote.
+Plus, the Retail, Warehouse and Department Store Union (RWDSU) said it will challenge the fairness of the results, which could prompt a reexamination of the vote.

 Here is where the parties stand after this week’s vote: